recipeyak/recipeyak/README.md

 ```

 ### Updating dependencies
-#### Python
-After changing the dependencies in the Pipfile, you must rebuild the django container and bring up docker compose so the new Pipfile can be copied from the container to your system (`docker-compose -f docker-compose-dev.yml up --build django`).
+For Python, we use `pipenv`, so if you want to update/install a dependency, like [django-rest-knox][drknox], run `docker-compose -f docker-compose-dev.yml django pipenv install --system django-rest-knox==3.1.3`.

+For Javascript, we use `npm`, so if you want to update/install a dependency, like React, run `docker-compose -f docker-compose-dev.yml react npm install --save react@16.2.0`.

 __Note:__ If you update the version of `psycopg2`, you must update the `backend/Dockerfile-dev` to match.
-We install this package in this way to reduce the container size.
+We install this package using `apk` to reduce the container size.

-### Testing OAuth
+### Testing with OAuth
-1. create an `.env-dev` file based on `.env-example` with proper redirect uri's for local development.
+1. Create an `.env-dev` file based on `.env-example` with proper client IDs.
-2. Configure the identity provider to enable the correct redirect url.
+2. Configure the identity provider to enable redirecting to `http://localhost:3000/accounts/$providerName`.

-**NOTE:** delete `__pycache__/`, `*.pyc`, and `node_modules/` when using the dev
-setup as .dockerignore files are only used with `ADD` and `COPY`

-## Test
+## Testing Frontend and Backend

 ```
 docker-compose -f docker-compose-dev.yml up